foxyflow/foxyflow/README.md

 - 👋 Hi, I’m Luke Fox, I enjoy programming games.
-- 👀 Hoping to get a job as a game tester or programmer.
+- 👀 Hoping to get a job as a game programmer.
-- 💞️ Currently working on a personal 2D puzzle game in Unity using C#/.Net.
+- 💞️ Currently working on a 2D puzzle platformer in Unity using C#'s OOP, Events, State-machines, Scriptable Objects, all that good scalable stuff for collaboration.
 - 📫 foxyflow@contractor.net

 <!---